Are you an adviser? Go to Unbiased Pro

 Cash ISA vs stocks and shares ISA: what's the difference?

 Opening an individual savings account (ISA)?
-Discover the difference between a cash ISA and a stocks and shares ISA, and which might be best, here.
+Discover the difference between a cash ISA and a stocks and shares ISA, and which might be right for you, here.

 This guide reveals the key differences between the two most popular types of individual savings accounts (ISAs), helping you to decide between a stocks and shares and cash ISA.